6 Tips On What To Do In Active Labor

 - Hypnotherapy: If you take a childbirth hypnosis course (like Hypnobabies or Hypnobirthing), you can use those tools during your labor to really relax.

 Going to the bathroom at least once an hour is a good idea because it makes sure that your bladder is not blocking baby’s descent.
 A full bladder can hold baby’s head up, which then causes you not to dilate as fast since your baby’s head is not putting the pressure your cervix needs to dilate.
 So you want to continue drinking your fluids and using the restroom every hour to keep baby low.

 Remember, don’t be in a rush to head to the hospital or birth center.
 Active labor can still take hours, and it’s a lot better to complete the majority of that at home so you can reduce your chances of feeling rushed and needing unnecessary interventions.
 At the same time, don’t take too long because I don’t want you to have your baby in the car.
 Listen to your body and get ready to go when your body says it’s time.
 (4-1-1 or 3-1-1 — more information on when to go to the hospital in labor.)

 6. Have Good Continuous Support

 If the people that you are planning on having with you during labor aren’t sure the best ways to support you or know what options are available to you throughout labor, then you may want to consider hiring a doula.
-(Learn more about what a doula is to see if you would like this continuous support.)
 You and your support person do not have to go through this alone.